Monix

 Scan engine

-The core/scan_engine/ package hosts scan orchestration, enrichment, and scoring (invoked from Django views).
-Tasks such as TLS, DNS, headers, redirects, cookies, geo, optional port checks, and—when configured—PageSpeed run and feed into category scores.
+The scan pipeline lives in web/src/server/analysis/ (TypeScript).
+It covers TLS, DNS, headers, redirects, cookies, geo, optional port checks, and—when configured—PageSpeed, then feeds category scores.
 The response model includes findings, recommendations, summaries, and raw fields the UI renders in tables and panels.

 Next.js web app